-I would like to give you notice of regular bag checking that will take place from next week in school and on the gate.
+I would like to give you notice of regular bag checking that will take place in school and on the gate.
 In accordance with the 'DfE' and the 'School Food Standards' (Jan 2015) we are committed to ensuring that pupils eat healthily in school and at present there are too many unhealthy snacks and drinks being consumed in school.
 They will not be permitted to bring in large packets of crisps, Pringles etc, nor will any fizzy/sugary/energy drinks be permitted.
 These items will be part of a banned list of contraband that will be disposed of if found in school.

 In the interests of health and safety pupils are not permitted to cycle their bikes on the school premises and they are asked not to ride their bikes between the school gates at Performing Arts up to and just beyond the hill going over the railway lines.